With wings spanning over six feet, the eagle soars over the trees. Its powerful, flapping wings sound like the mighty wind.

 How Symbols Are Used in Business

 Brand logos are not a new phenomenon.
-The Ancient Egyptians, Greeks, Romans, and Chinese all stamped their goods, like bricks, pottery, and bags of herbs with symbols to indicate who made them.
+The Ancient Egyptians, Greeks, Romans, and Chinese all stamped their goods, like bricks, pottery, and bags of herbs, with symbols to indicate who made them.

 But in the 19th Century, trademarks became more than marks of origin.
 They became badges and symbols, representing the personality of the business.